Local Area Attractions Near Las Cruces KOA Journey

 Dripping Springs Natural Area

 Dripping Springs is an amazing wildlife viewing opportunity with 4 miles of easy hikes.
-The Center is open to the public from 8 a.m.-5p.m. daily except on Thanksgiving and Christmas.
+The Center is open to the public from 8 a.m.-5 p.m. daily except on Thanksgiving and Christmas.
 The preserve is open from 8:00 A.M. to sunset year round.
-The day use fee is $3.00 per vehicle.
+Day use fees apply on a per vehicle basis.
 As water finds its way to the surface year-round, Dripping Springs is a desert oasis where unique animal species thrive including Red-Tail Hawk, Gambel's Quail, Golden Eagle, Rock Squirrel, Black-Throated Sparrow, Ladder-backed Woodpecker, Verdin, Black-tailed Gnatcatcher, Lesser Nighthawk, Desert Mule Deer and Coyote to name a few.
 Another good hike from the Visitor Center takes you up to the ruins of Major Eugene Van Patton's Camp, built originally in 1872, later to be a tuberculosis sanatorium in the early 1900s.